'A Dress Fit for a King' at Berrington Hall

 The dress arrived in ten separate pieces, the largest being the skirt/petticoat which consisted of seven panels and measured over three metres long.
 The smallest pieces were the sleeves which measured just fifteen centimetres wide.

 In trying to understand the mantua’s construction and structure, we have commissioned Michelle Barker of Handbound Costumes to make a replica.
-In time this will help our very own conservators to reconstruct the original, which painstakingly done piece by piece will take place throughout the course of the year.
+This helped our very own conservators to reconstruct the original, which was painstakingly completed piece by piece throughout 2019.

 'A Dress Fit for a King'

 Inspired by the dress, we have decided to celebrate its return with a special exhibition on the first floor of the mansion.
 With ‘A Dress Fit for a King’ we have pulled together a narrative of Ann’s life, exploring what she may have been like as a person, the experiences she may have encountered throughout her marriage to Thomas Harley and her life at Berrington Hall.

 The original court mantua is beautifully displayed along with the replica and there are also other displays sharing the story of how men and women used to get ready during the eighteenth century.